 A blood draw is required to obtain the PRF which will feel like getting your blood drawn for regular lab work.
 Drinking extra water the day prior and morning of your appointment will make the blood draw portion go more smoothly.

-For a facial procedure there should be no additional discomfort caused by the PRF.
-For injection there will be additional needle pokes and the amount will very depending on area treated and whether needle or cannula are used.
+For a facial procedure, there should be no additional discomfort caused by the PRF.
+For injection there will be additional needle pokes and the amount will vary depending on the area treated and whether needle or cannula are used.

 How long until I’ll see results from PRF?

 Results get better over time as collagen forms for aesthetic procedures.
 People will often notice an immediate difference that fades over 2-3 weeks then continues to get better again over several months.
 When used in combination with filler the results are immediate and last as long as the type of filler used (or longer with the addition of PRF).

 PRF facials cost between $500 and $1500+.
 The price depends on the medical professional performing the treatment and whether it is done with a laser or regular microneedling.
 Prices are high due to the equipment needed and the experience of the medical professional performing the treatment.
 Remember, PRF will need to be done at least three times to ensure the best results.
 Some providers will discount the treatment when purchased in packages of three.

 Unfortunately with the COVID19 pandemic many of the payment processing companies stopped offering this option.
 However, we do offer discounted rates with our packaged options as well as when multiple procedures are booked together.

 Schedule a free consult below to chat with a provider about what would work best for you!

 What is a PRP treatment good for?